Can You Take an Early 401(k) Withdrawal at Age 55?

-Most 401(k) plans do not allow "regular withdrawals" at age 55 while you are still working for the company.
-A regular withdrawal means a withdrawal not subject to penalties, which does not require you to qualify based on special circumstances.
+Most 401(k) plans don't allow "regular withdrawals" at age 55 while you're still working for the company.
+A regular withdrawal is defined as one that's not subject to penalties and doesn't require you to qualify based on special circumstances.

-Instead of a regular withdrawal, you may be able to take a 401(k) loan or qualify for a hardship withdrawal if your 401(k) plan allows these options.
-Not all 401(k) plans are required to offer loans or hardship withdrawals.
+You might be able to take a 401(k) loan or qualify for a hardship withdrawal rather than take a regular withdrawal if your 401(k) plan allows these options.
+Not all 401(k) plans are required to offer loans or hardship withdrawals, however.

 If You've Moved On

-What If You Left Your Previous Employer Before Age 55?
+If You Left Your Previous Employer Before Age 55

-If you left your previous employer before you reached age 55 (age 50 for public safety employees as defined by the IRS), but now you are over 55, sorry, the special age 55 withdrawal provision does not apply.
-Any withdrawals you take will be subject to the penalty tax unless you can roll your 401(k) plan to an IRA and qualify for an exception to the penalty.
+The special age 55 withdrawal provision doesn't apply if you leave your previous employer before you reach age 55, or age 50 for public safety employees, even if you're over age 55 now.
+Any withdrawals you take are subject to the penalty tax unless you can roll your 401(k) plan to an IRA and qualify for an exception to the penalty.

-Your 401(k) money is protected from creditors.
-You will void this protection by cashing in your 401(k) plan early.
-Even if you have some financial trouble, cashing in your 401(k) plan early may be the worst thing to do.
+Your 401(k) money is protected from creditors, and you'll void this protection by cashing in your 401(k) plan early.

-If you retire early (before age 60 for example), in some cases, it can make sense to leave money in your 401(k) plan until you reach age 59 ½.
-In this way, you can take withdrawals if you need to.
+It can make sense in some cases to leave the money in your 401(k) plan until you reach age 59½ if you retire early before age 60.
+This allows you to take withdrawals if you need to.

-If you could retire at age 54, it might make sense to wait until the year you reach age 55.
-This way you have more access to your 401(k) money and can take withdrawals that are not subject to an early withdrawal penalty tax.
+It might make sense to wait until the year you reach age 55 if you can retire at age 54.
+You'll have more access to your 401(k) money and can take withdrawals that aren't subject to an early withdrawal penalty tax.

-If you are a beneficiary and inherited, a 401(k) plan the rules above do not apply.
-The rules that apply to you will depend on whether you were a spouse, or non-spouse, and the age at death of the 401(k) owner.
+These rules don't apply if you inherit a 401(k) plan.
+The rules in this case will depend on whether you were a spouse or a non-spouse, and the age at death of the 401(k) owner.